addzey/addzey.dev/content/rhcsa.md

 Extend a logical volume to use all available free space: `lvextend -l +100%FREE volumegroup01/logicalvolume02`

 ### Create and configure set-GID directories for collaboration
+Create a shared folder for students to collaborate: `mkdir /data/students`
+Set the group owner on folder students: `chown :students /data/students`
+Set the group owner "students" to be inherited: `chmod g+s /data/students`

+Ensure only the original owner of the file can delete files: `chmod +t /data/students`

 ### Diagnose and correct file permission problems
 Ownership permissions follow **UGO**